Respiratory Care, AAS

 Respiratory Care Competitive Admissions Criteria Requirements:

 Entrance Requirements: Entry into this program is based on competitive admissions criteria.
 Contact the program advisor or admissions for details.
 Completion of prerequisite courses does not guarantee admission into the program.
 For further details, Please see the Competitive Admissions Criteria.
 Click for Entrance Score Requirements.

 Age: Applicant must be 16 years of age or older.

 Education: An applicant must be a high school graduate or the equivalent (GED).
 College transcripts will be evaluated on an individual basis.

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

 Note: Individuals who have been convicted of a felony offense may be denied state licensure.
-Applications for state licensure are reviewed by the designated governing body for each state.
-Licensure requirements may vary by state.
-Graduates of the program will submit application to the Georgia Composite Board during the final quarter of the program.
+Applications for state licensure are reviewed and approved by the governing agency for each state.

-Program Final Exit Point: Respiratory Care, Associate of Applied Science.
-Eligible to apply for National Board for Respiratory Care certification and registry exams.
+Program Final Exit Point: Respiratory Care, Associate of Applied Science Degree with eligibility to sit for the National Board for Respiratory Care (NBRC) TMC examination.

 Credits Required for Graduation: 81 minimum semester hour credits required for graduation.